Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Brussels Sprouts

-They may not be everyone’s favorite, but their abundance of vitamin K and vitamin C make these little buds a must for any well-balanced diet.
+They may not be everyone’s favorite, but their abundance of vitamin K and vitamin C makes these little buds a must for any well-balanced diet.
 Brussels sprouts are also an excellent source of omega-3 fatty acids, fiber, vitamin B1, folic acid, potassium, and phosphorus, to name a few.
-Their health benefits are numerous, including diabetes control, bone strength and fighting forms of cancer.
-Brussels sprouts are also super low in calories, which means that you do not have to worry about it at all when trying to lose weight.
+Their health benefits are numerous, including the control of diabetes, strengthening of bones, and the prevention of certain forms of cancer.
+Brussels sprouts are also super low in calories, which means that you do not have to worry about them at all when trying to lose weight.

 Mediterranean Cauliflower Rice and Roasted Brussels Sprouts Salad